The very best of Skiathos in 6 days

 As we’re talking about the hills and mountain paths, a way to see even more of the island is to spend a day mountain biking.
 There are guided tours from the town, such as that to Kastro on the north coast (18km round trip), that take you off-road through pine forests and along quieter routes.
 It’s a way of feeling even closer to nature.
 If you prefer, you can arrange to be followed by a support vehicle.

-Whether you’re a bubble-blowing beginner or an expert, there are fantastic dive sites all around Skiathos, most with fantastic visibility.
+Whether you’re a bubble-blowing beginner or an expert scuba diver or just a mask-and-flippers type, there are dive sites all around Skiathos, most with fantastic visibility.
 There is no shortage of centres, providing all the equipment and experience necessary, as you set out to explore reefs and even uninhabited islands around Skiathos.

 The beaches of the north43 km Car, Foot 4